 - A. Refer to the Admissions Procedures outlined in the Admissions Policy and complete all requirements. - B. Complete all requirements for entry in the health technology program of choice.
 Health technology programs each have additional entrance requirements or pre-occupational curriculum that should be taken prior to taking occupational curriculum or receiving official acceptance to the program.
 Advisors will discuss these requirements with their students.
 Specific requirements are listed under the program descriptions.
 When a student is in the final semester of completing courses, he/she will complete a form in the Office of Student Affairs requesting a review of course work at the end of that semester.
 This form will be available to students during the third week of the semester.
 An announcement will be made to students regarding this process. - C. All students who complete their pre-occupational curriculum with a "C" or better, apply for addition to the Health Technology eligibility pool, and attend the mandatory Health Technology program orientation will be added to the Health Technology eligibility pool.
 If a student has not satisfactorily completed the pre-occupational curriculum (example: did not earn a grade of "C" or higher in any required pre-occupational course or did not attend the mandatory Health Technology program orientation), the student's name will not be placed in the Health Technology eligibility pool for his/ her program of choice.
-Once the student's transcript has been reviewed, and it is determined that all requirements have been met for placement in the Health Technology eligibility pool, students will be notified to contact the Student Success Center at 706-802-5381 to arrange a time to take the Psychological Services Bureau Health Aptitude Exam (PSB).
+Once the student's academic transcript has been reviewed and it is determined that all pre-occupational requirements have been successfully completed and all classes are within their allowed time frame for possible placement in the Health Technology eligibility pool of their choice, students will be notified by regular mail service to schedule their Psychological Services Bureau Health aptitude Exam (PSB) by following the instructions in the letter.
 Once the entrance exam is completed, each student's total score will be calculated, and he/she can be entered into the Health Technology eligibility pool.
-During the semester before the semester students are selected to begin occupational curriculum (for the program selected), the Health Technologies administration staff will use the competitive admissions policies and procedures for each individual program to select those most gualified for entry into the program.
+During the semester before the semester students are selected to begin occupational curriculum (for the program selected), the Health Technologies administration staff will use the competitive admissions policies and procedures for each individual program to select those most qualified for entry into the program.
 All students in the eligibility pool will be notified of their status and advised of their options.

-Students on Health Technologies waiting lists.
+\Students on Health Technologies waiting lists.
 Current health students who entered the college several semesters ago, and whose names remain on waiting lists for entry into specific programs, will continue to be admitted to individual health programs from the waiting list until the waiting list for each health program is exhausted.
 If an applicant is unable to enroll in the semester for which he/she receives notification to enter, he/she will be allowed to defer one time only.
 This deferral will allow the applicant to enter with the next class selected for his/her chosen program of study.
 If the applicant is unable to enter with the second class, the applicant's name will be removed from the waiting list, and he/she can reapply for the program via the current competitive admissions process.
 Note: The following Health Technology programs located on the Walker County campus will continue to utilize their current admission policies and procedures on the Walker County Campus until further notice: Pharmacy Technology (PT23 & PT22) and Pharmacy Assistant (PB71).